 The more the data points appear to follow a specific trend, the more correlated they are.
 If they are situated almost exactly on a line, the quantities are said to be strongly correlated, while if they are more spread out, the quantities are weakly correlated.

-How strongly two quantities correlate can be described using the correlation coefficient, It can take on values between and Values near means that the correlation is strong and negative, while a strong, positive correlation leads to a value close to If there is no correlation, it has a value of
+How strongly two quantities correlate can be described using the correlation coefficient, r.
+It can take on values between -1 and 1.
+Values near -1 means that the correlation is strong and negative, while a strong, positive correlation leads to a value close to 1.
+If there is no correlation, it has a value of 0.

 Draw a line of fit to the data.
 Then, comment on the apparent association in the data.
-Lastly, estimate the equation of the line and interpret its slope and -intercept in context.
+Lastly, estimate the equation of the line and interpret its slope and y-intercept in context.